What courses will you take?

 What can you do with a degree in plastics engineering?

-Founded in 1954, UMass Lowell offers the first and largest ABET-accredited Plastics Engineering program in the U.S. More than 3,000 graduates are working in the plastics industry in leadership positions worldwide.
+Founded in 1954, UMass Lowell offers the first and largest ABET-accredited Plastics Engineering program in the U.S. More than 3,000 graduates working in plastics industry leadership positions worldwide provide support and career opportunities for students.

 A plastics engineering student works with machinery in a plastics recycling lab at UMass Lowell

 Major plastics producers and end users recruit annually on campus.
-Job openings include:
+Job openings can include:

 • Manufacturing engineer